novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-136.md

 "Most of them are single, I suppose?"

-"It's harder to find someone married."
+"Somehow it's harder to find someone married."

 "I see."